Trauma Glossary 2: Ongoing Problems You May Have

 See also: Catastrophizing; Critic; Hyper-vigilance; Learned Helplessness

 Paradoxical Breathing: stomach goes inward on inhales and expands when exhaling.
 This is also known as “backwards breathing” and is common in adult children of adverse homes.
-This is due to when one is startled, a sharp intake of breath, coupled with contracted stomach occurs which triggers the sympathetic nerve; when this happens over an extended period of time, the body gets “stuck” breathing this way and in the process, over-activating the sympathetic nerve.
+This results from when one is startled, a sharp intake of breath, coupled with a contracted stomach, which triggers the sympathetic nerve; when this happens over an extended period of time, the body gets “stuck” breathing this way and in the process, over-activating the sympathetic nerve of the autonomic nervous system.
+(See section 2 of Trauma Glossary 3 for more on the science behind it.)

 Regression: a long-lasting flashback that endures and devolves up to weeks on end.